 This is a duo of Clarinet(s) and Recorder(s) with Laoise O’Brien.
 We enjoy unearthing old music and advancing new music.
 We explore soundscapes, examining the shared features of our respective instruments from the 12th century to newly composed work.
 We investigate how place and memory have influenced music over the centuries.
 See Time Place Memory here.

 With contemporary specialist soprano Elizabeth Hilliard we commission and curate performances of new Irish and international composers.
 We collaborate with some of Ireland’s most renowned composers to create new repertoire that includes elements of theatre and spoken word.
 View a performance from the courtyard of the Irish Museum of Modern Art here.
+We are currently collaborating with composer Paul Hayes.
+This work will be part of a concert tour of Japan in 2023.

 The concept of Co-Creativity is about who, why and how we create, with the focus on equality and integration.
 Projects evolve out of a process of engagement with people rather than something primarily prescribed.
 I engage in various co-creative projects as part of my artistic life and growth including some recent projects.